Kennedy Comes Back to Claim ITF J300 PanAm Closed Title; Iyengar Wins Girls Singles Championship in Marathon Final

 Mayew said it was just a point here and there that decided the title.

-"It could of gone either way again," said Mayew, who has committed to North Carolina for the fall of 2025.
+"It could have gone either way again," said Mayew, who has committed to North Carolina for the fall of 2025.
 "But it just slipped away from me in that third set.
 We both had our chances and it's not like one of us outplayed the other.
 It just came down to the wire and he was a few points better."

 Kennedy said he didn't expect he would have the success he enjoyed this year, with now two J300 titles and the Kalamazoo 18s final.